tsmacdonald/tsmacdonald.github.io/source/bio.markdown

 Heralded for his "impressive and stylistically Scottish playing" ([Melinda Crawford](http://www.melindacrawford.com/)) and as "a *real* fiddler" ([Bonnie Rideout](http://www.bonnierideout.com/)), Tim Macdonald is a regular performer, composer, and teacher of Scottish-Baroque music.

-Tim was the first US National Scottish Fiddling Champion to win on a Baroque violin, and his pefromances with [Trio Settecento](http://www.triosettecento.com/), [Susie Petrov](http://susiepetrov.com/), [Colyn Fischer](http://www.scotsduo.com/), the [Bach and Beethoven Ensemble](http://www.bbensemble.org/), and many others have taken him from New York City's Frick Collection to the 1770s Ox Bow Tavern to WQXR classical radio.
+Tim was the first US National Scottish Fiddling Champion to win on a Baroque violin, and his performances with [Trio Settecento](http://www.triosettecento.com/), [Susie Petrov](http://susiepetrov.com/), [Colyn Fischer](http://www.scotsduo.com/), the [Bach and Beethoven Ensemble](http://www.bbensemble.org/), and many others have taken him from New York City's Frick Collection to the 1770s Ox Bow Tavern to WQXR classical radio and beyond.

 In addition to performing, Tim runs a private studio and is on faculty at [The Jink and Diddle School of Scottish Fiddling](http://www.jinkdiddle.com), and his compositions have won the only recent Scottish FIRE Composition Competition